chef/chef-web-docs/chef_master/source/api_chef_server.rst

    * - ``X-Ops-Server-API-Version``
      - .. tag api_chef_server_headers_x_ops_server_api_version

-       Use ``X-Ops-Server-API-Version`` to specify the version of the Chef server API.
-For example: ``X-Ops-Server-API-Version: 1``. ``X-Ops-Server-API-Version: 0`` is supported for use with the version 12 Chef server, but will be deprecated as part of the next major release.
+       Use ``X-Ops-Server-API-Version`` to specify the version of the Chef Infra Server API.
+For example: ``X-Ops-Server-API-Version: 1``. ``X-Ops-Server-API-Version: 0`` is supported for use with Chef Server version 12, but will be deprecated as part of the next major release.

        .. end_tag